Spectral properties of generalized Paley graphs: Ramanujan GP-graphs

 \begin{proof} Notice that the hypothesis $p\equiv 1 \pmod{k}$ implies that $\G(k,q)$ is well defined and it is non-semiprimitive.
 We divide the proof in two parts, one for $\G(3,q)$ and one for $\G(4,q)$.
-By Theorems \ref{gp3q} and \ref{gp4q} we know that $\G(3,q)$ and $\G(4,q)$ are both always undirected graphs.
+By Theorems \ref{gp3q} and \ref{gp4q} we know that $\G(3,q)$ and $\G(4,q)$ are both undirected graphs in all the cases.
 Thus, by \eqref{ram cond 2}, $\Gamma$ is Ramanujan if and only if $\lambda(\G)\le 2\sqrt {n-1}$.